How do I determine whether a Tree is protected Before Removing It

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What happens if I conduct work on a protected tree without permission?

-Can I contest to a TPO Or preservation or TPO?
+Can I appeal an TPO Or preservation or TPO?

-Can I remove a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion